autonity/autonity/autonity/solidity/docs/index.md

 Sum of total amount of contracts that can be created.
 Each time a new contract is created, `totalNominal` is decreased.
-Address(this) should have `totalNominal` amount of NTN availabe at genesis, otherwise withdrawing or bonding from a contract is not possible
+Address(this) should have `totalNominal` amount of NTN availabe at genesis, otherwise withdrawing or bonding from a contract is not possible.

 ### contractToBonding